marty-Wallace/hackerrank/README.md

 ### hackerank

-My solutions to problems in hackerrank, in various languages (most likely Rust, Python and Java)
+My solutions to problems on HackerRank, in various languages (most likely Rust, Python and Java)